ndigvijay/Connectly-backend/README.md

-# OutFlo Campaign Management System
+# Connectly Campaign Management System

 A TypeScript backend API for managing LinkedIn outreach campaigns with AI-powered message generation.

+## Deployed API

+The backend API is deployed and accessible at: https://outflo-backend-tsms.onrender.com/api/v1

 ## Features